bioconda/bioconda-docs/source/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst

 *Screenshot of the Microsoft Azure interface with the three (successful) Bioconda CI stages.*

-If you get errors or something goes wrong, see [part 3 of this guide](debugging-bioconda-build-quickguide) on how to locally debug the Bioconda build.
+If you get errors or something goes wrong, see :doc:`/tutorials/2024-debugging-bioinformatic-software-to-bioconda` on how to locally debug the Bioconda build.

 Test driving the docker Biocontainer (optional)
 ===============================================